jennhoward/HowardJenniferIT1025/Unit7/readme.md

 ## Big Data
 * Briefly describe the four "Vs" of big data

 VOLUME is the main characteristic and it refers to the amount of the data itself.
 VARIETY refers to the unstructered data meaning many types of data with no clear identification thus processing rules.
 VELOSITY is the speed and frequency of the incoming data that needs to be processed.
 VERACITY refers to the trustworthiness of the data - is this data correct?
+A fifth V could be called VALUE.

 * What types of technology have driven the increased need for big data?